Vijayganesh07/AI-Powered-Personal-Tutor/README.md

 - Streamlit for the web interface framework
 - LangChain for document processing utilities

-# 📑 RAG with Cross-Encoders Re-ranking Demo Application

-Demo LLM app with RAG for the YouTube video.

 🚨 NOTE: **Requires `Python > 3.10` with  `SQLite > 3.35`**